Princerajni/Movie-Recommendation-System/README.md

 # Theory of Recommendation Systems
-# What is a Recommendation System?
+***What is a Recommendation System?***
 A recommendation system is a subclass of information filtering systems that seek to predict the rating or preference a user would give to an item.
 They are widely used in various applications like movie recommendations, product recommendations, and content recommendations.

-# Types of Recommendation Systems
+***Types of Recommendation Systems***
-1. Content-Based Filtering: This method recommends items similar to those a user liked in the past.
+**1. Content-Based Filtering:** This method recommends items similar to those a user liked in the past.
 It relies on the attributes of the items and a profile of the user's preferences.

-2. Collaborative Filtering: This method recommends items based on the preferences of similar users.
+**2. Collaborative Filtering:** This method recommends items based on the preferences of similar users.
 It doesn't require the attributes of the items and instead focuses on user-item interactions.

-3. Hybrid Methods: These methods combine content-based and collaborative filtering to provide more accurate recommendations.
+**3. Hybrid Methods:** These methods combine content-based and collaborative filtering to provide more accurate recommendations.

-# Cosine Similarity
+***Cosine Similarity***
 In this project, we use cosine similarity to measure the similarity between movie titles.
 Cosine similarity is a metric used to measure how similar two vectors are.
 It is calculated as the cosine of the angle between two vectors projected in a multi-dimensional space.
 For movie recommendation, the vectors represent movie features, and the similarity score indicates how alike two movies are.